Walter J. Curran Jr.: Career

 After finishing his medical training, Curran joined the faculty of Fox Chase Cancer Center in Philadelphia.
 He was then recruited to Thomas Jefferson University in Philadelphia, where he was professor and chair of the Department of Radiation Oncology and clinical director of the Sidney Kimmel Cancer Center from 1994 to 2008.

 From 2009 to 2021, Curran was the executive director of Winship Cancer Institute of Emory University and professor and chair of the Department of Radiation Oncology at Emory University School of Medicine in Atlanta.
 With that appointment, he became the first radiation oncologist to serve as director of a National Cancer Institute-designated cancer center.

 In 2015, former President Jimmy Carter named Curran as one of the physicians treating him for metastatic melanoma.

 In 2021, Curran was appointed as the global chief medical officer of GenesisCare, a provider of cancer and cardiovascular care.
 Piedmont Healthcare announced in 2023 that Curran would become the new chief of its Piedmont Oncology Institute in Atlanta starting in January 2024.

 Curran served as a group chairman and a principal investigator of NRG Oncology, an international cancer clinical trials network group funded by the National Cancer Institute.
 He was the founding secretary/treasurer of the Coalition of Cancer Cooperative Groups and a member of the board of directors of the American Society of Clinical Oncology.
 He also served on the board of the Georgia Center for Oncology Research and Education (Georgia CORE).

-In his research, Curran has led several landmark clinical and translational trials and is responsible for defining a universally adopted staging system for patients with malignant glioma.
+In his research, Curran has led several landmark clinical and translational trials and is responsible for developing a universally adopted staging system for patients with malignant glioma.